escobard/share/README.md

-# Share - An Ethereum peer-to-peer rewards platform with charitable contributions
+# Share - An Ethereum automated charitable contributions product

-This project's ethereum logic is based largely off the logic developed here: https://github.com/escobard/blockchains-nd-term1/tree/master/part4/project5
+This proof of concept is built with the purpose of delivering a product that automatically handles peer-to-charity contributions facilitated by the ethereum protocol.

+In addition to automated transaction handling, this product also:
+    - takes 4% of every donation and places it in a lottery which awards 5 random donors at the end of every month.
+    - retains 1% of every donation to fund product advancement.

 ## Project Criteria